Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Discussion

 We also consider our results in the context of past work modeling the impact of projection effects in \redmapper{} galaxy clusters. \citet{Lee2024} used a Halo Occupation Distribution (HOD) to populate simulated dark matter haloes with red-sequence galaxies to model the impact of projection effects on cluster observables.
 Measuring the impact of projection effects on richness with a counts-in-cylinders metric, they find their model prediction for $\fproj$ is consistent with the empirical constraints from \citetalias{Myles2021} at $z\sim0.1$.
-Our results showing higher $\fproj$ at $z\sim0.2$ than at $z\sim0.1$ can naturally be interpreted as corresponding to a larger characteristic length scale on which galaxies in projection are selected as cluster galaxy candidates by \redmapper{} at $z\sim0.2$ than $z\sim0.1$.
+Our results showing higher $\fproj$ at $z\sim0.2$ than at $z\sim0.1$ can naturally be interpreted as corresponding to a larger characteristic length scale on which galaxies in projection are selected as cluster galaxy candidates by \redmapper{}.
 Our empirical constraint may motivate redshift-dependent parameters for the modeling framework developed by \citet{Lee2024}.
-In a separate analysis, \citet{Sunayama2023} measure the impact of projection effects on the cluster lensing and cluster clustering signals, finding anisotropic boosts in these observables due to preferential selection of filaments aligned with the line-of-sight as a cluster.
-While $\fproj$ is not a direct parameter of the projection effect model in \citet{Sunayama2023}, our results suggest there may be benefits to incorporating a spectroscopically derived constraint on $d_{\mathrm{proj.}}$ (i.e., the distance along the line-of-sight within which galaxies in projection are misidentified as cluster members) to the model.
+In a separate analysis, \citet{Sunayama2023} measured the impact of projection effects on the cluster lensing and cluster clustering signals, finding anisotropic boosts in these observables due to preferential selection of filaments aligned with the line-of-sight as a cluster.
+While $\fproj$ is not a direct parameter of the projection effect model in \citet{Sunayama2023}, our results suggest there may be benefits to incorporating into this model a spectroscopically derived constraint on $d_{\mathrm{proj}}$ (i.e., the distance along the line of sight within which galaxies in projection are misidentified as cluster members).

 Having confirmed the main findings of \citetalias{Myles2021} and used the more numerous, fainter, and higher redshift sample available with DESI to identify redshift- and luminosity- dependence of projection effects, several avenues of future work on characterizing galaxy clusters with representative spectroscopy become clear.
 We enumerate several of these directions of future work below: